top of page

 • PI, Integration of InSAR, GNSS, and Earth System Modeling Techniques for Predicting Future Change in Coastal Inundation Risk, LSGI Collaborative Research Grant, 2021–2023.

-• PI, Improving Robustness and Reliability of Hydroclimatic Projections through A New Multi-Model Ensemble Framework, Hong Kong Research Grants Council Early Career Scheme, 2020–2022.
+• PI, Improving Robustness and Reliability of Hydroclimatic Projections through A New Multi-Model Ensemble Framework, Research Grants Council (RGC) Early Career Scheme (ECS), 2020–2022.

-• PI, A Stochastic Multi-Model Ensemble Framework for Probabilistic Hydrological Forecasting, National Science Foundation of China, 2019–2021.
+• PI, A Stochastic Multi-Model Ensemble Framework for Probabilistic Hydrological Forecasting, National Science Foundation of China (NSFC), 2019–2021.

 • PI, Improving Urban Resilience to Projected Changes of Extreme Weather Events, Hong Kong Polytechnic University Start-up Fund, 2017–2020.